maschwanden/cmip6download/README.md

 The search has resulted in a single file `areacello_Ofx_MIROC6_1pctCO2_r1i1p1f1_gn.nc`.
 This file could now be directly download by clicking on the "HTTP Download" link.

-Now we download this file using *cmip6_download*:
+Now we download this file using *cmip6_download* (while being in the src directory):
-`python -m cmip6download REPOSITORY_DIR/examples/query2.yaml`
+`python -m cmip6download --gosearch --noverify examples/query2.yaml`
-REPOSITORY_DIR is the directory where you stored the src code.
+This will download the file and store it as: `BASE_DATA_DIR/areacello/Ofx/1pctCO2/MIROC6/r1i1p1f1/gn/areacello_Ofx_MIROC6_1pctCO2_r1i1p1f1_gn.nc` (where BASE_DATA_DIR is the directory specified in the config file (`~/.config/cmip6download/config.yaml`).

 ## CONFIG_FILE
 The config file specifies some global options: